 As we were walking into the library today, we spotted two caterpillars making their way across the parking lot.
 We stopped, watched their progression, and then said goodbye.

 Nature is all around if we just stop and take notice.
 Watch the ants, listen to the birds, and talk about the clouds.
-It’s all new and amazing to your small child.
+It’s all new and unusual to your small child.
 Marvel with them.

 Whether making mud pies or playing at the park, being outside gives them a chance to use those gross motor skills that might not be welcome in the house.